2 Helpful / 4 Not

 Unique landscape and proximity to the beach are what make this course special.
 Mike made great use of the scrub oaks on the short holes to guard the baskets.

-Cons: I don't like to see the same shot on consecutive holes & 7 & 8 are basically identical.
+Cons: I don't like to see the same shot on consecutive holes & 7 & 8 are near identical.
+Update: Hole 8 now has an alternate basket with a straight shot.

 Bugs and chiggers will most likely be an issue during the summer, I hope to be proven wrong on this.